shawntoffel/randLoginUI/README.md

 Parameters:

-    -windowstyle hidden -noprofile -executionpolicy bypass -file "PATH_TO_randLoginUI.ps1" WALL_DIRECTORY
+    -windowstyle hidden -noprofile -executionpolicy bypass -file "C:\path\to\randLoginUI.ps1" "C:\path\to\wallpapers"

-I bypass the execution policy since the default is typically "Restricted", which prevents all scripts from running.
-WALL_DIRECTORY is the location of the wallpapers the script will choose from.
-I keep a separate directory since they must meet the 256KB size requirement.
+I bypass the execution policy since the default is typically "Restricted".
+The restricted policy prevents all scripts from running.
+I keep a separate directory for loginUI wallpapers since they need to meet the 256KB size requirement.